 This exercise allowed citizens to create their own growth scenario for the City assuming a 2035 population increase of approximately 33,000 and a retail square footage increase of 1 million.
-Also known as the "chip exercise," these 2 half-day workshops provided participants with maps of San Marcos and Legos which were scaled to the map and represented different land uses and development intensities.
-Areas for preservation were identified and the Legos placed in areas preferred by the groups to represent small and large scale developments (Vision page 28-29).
+Also known as the "chip exercise," these 2 half-day workshops provided participants with maps of San Marcos and LEGOs which were scaled to the map and represented different land uses and development intensities.
+Areas for preservation were identified and the LEGOs placed in areas preferred by the groups to represent small and large scale developments (Vision page 28 to 29).